oslabs-beta/notikube/README.md

   skip ahead to **Expose prometheus-server** and **Notikube webhook** as those are necessary steps in order to use NotiKube successfully.

 ### 1. Create an account
-- Head to [notikube.com](notikube.com) and sign-up for a new account then come back to this document
+- Head to [notikube.com](notikube.com) and sign up for a new account then come back to this document

 ### 2. Set up a cluster
 - See the guides below to help you set it up.